-*- coding: utf-8 -*-

 graph.add_edge(spider, node)

-del cls.category.ar.__call__
+del cls.category.__call__

 result = cls.from_graph(graph)